|

 How can I order footage on the Web?

-Ordering from the FILM Archives web site is simple: If you see something you'd like in the catalog or in one of our popular topic reels, just email, fax (212-696-0021) or phone in the time code (212-696-2616) and a brief description or screen capture.
-We'll quote you the license fee, create a screener in your preferred format, and ship it out within hours of your request.
+Ordering from the FILM Archives web site is simple: If you see something you'd like online, just email or phone in the time code (212-696-2616) and a brief description or screen capture.
+We'll quote you the license fee, create a downloadable file in your preferred format, and upload the footage within hours of your request.
 It's that easy!
 (First-time customers must pay by credit card.)

-Not necessarily--we're always acquiring new collections and libraries, so it pays to phone, fax or email us with your specific inquiries.
+Not necessarily--we're always acquiring new collections and libraries, so it pays to phone or email us with your specific inquiries.

 How long will it take to receive my footage?